undergrad-partner-school

 Retention Rate

-The freshman retention rate for Lenoir-Rhyne University was 71% in 2021, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for Lenoir-Rhyne University was 71% in 2021, a reflection of the high standards and excellent educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 48%.
+The six-year graduation rate at this institution stands at 48%.

 Student Body